〈15〉 ◆ chap 2 " the Japanese Mystery Theater "

 Let's think about the word "iro ".
 In English, it's the "color", obviously a noun, isn't it?
 What about the word "iroiro", two "iro"s combined.
 Yes, it's also a noun, and could be translated as "variation".
 "Iro no Iroiro" is then the "color variation". when two words are both nouns, they can be connected with "no".

 However, a noun "iroiro" is now beginning to function as an adjective.
 As proof, the reverse order of the words "iroiro no iro" sounds a bit odd.
 Yes.
-The term "iroiro na iro" （色々な色）is now in common use, and is increasingly being used as an adjective ("copy adjective") equivalent to the English term "various colors.
+The term "iroiro na iro" （色々な色）is now in common use, and is increasingly being used as an adjective ("copied adjective") equivalent to the English term "various colors.

 静寂 な 海 ? 危機一髪 な 女 ?